totalspectrum/llvm-propeller2/wiki.md

 ### Passing Arguments
 - All 8 and 16 bit arguments are promoted to 32 bits
 - registers r0-r3 are used to pass first 4 arguments, remaining arguments are passed via the stack
-- byval arguments will be passed via the stack
+- byval arguments will be passed by pointer via registers, after a local copy is made by the caller.
+A pointer to where to write a result will be passed as well.

 ### Return Value
-- Functions will return values using r15.
+- Functions will return values using r15 and r14 (to easily support 64-bit returns)
-- byvals will be returned via the stack
+- byvals will be returned via the pointer provided by the caller

 When calling a function, the caller will increment sp to allocate space for the arguments that require stack space.
-It will then call the function (using propeller's CALL instruction) (TBD on how this will affect recursive calls, will probably reuqire implementing a link register that gets stored on the software stack).
+It will then call the function (using propeller's CALLA instruction).
+This pushes the PC to PTRA.
 The callee will allocate the stack space it needs for it's local variables and return values.
-This it will do it's stuff and before returning (using the RET instruction), it will de-allocate the stack space.
+This it will do its stuff and before returning (using the RET instruction), it will de-allocate the stack space.

 ## Program and memory organization